WAT CHAI WATTHANARAM

 The construction of the monastery may have taken 20 years to complete as a gold tablet buried behind a Buddha image in one of the spired roof halls was inscribed: “Auspicious occasion in Maha Sakarat 572 (1649 CE), Wednesday of the 4th month, 15th day of the waxing moon, year of the dog with number two ending, firstly established.”
 [7]

-In the Historical Account written by Van Vliet, in the passage referring to 1637-8, he mentions “the King’s temple . . . under construction”, indicating that at that time the construction work was still ongoing.
+In the Historical Account written by Van Vliet, in the passage referring to 1637-8, he mentions “the King’s temple . . . under construction”, indicating that construction was still ongoing at that time.
 [8]

-Since the reign of King Prasat Thong, all Ayutthayan Kings would regularly make pilgrimages to this sanctuary and attend royal funerals.
-In the last Burmese war with Ayutthaya (1764-1767 CE), the site may have been used as a stronghold, as witnessed by the reinforcement of the walls and the surviving remains of cannons and cannon balls.
+Since the reign of King Prasat Thong, all Ayutthaya Kings have regularly made pilgrimages to this sanctuary and attended royal funerals.
+In the last Burmese war with Ayutthaya (1764-1767 CE), the site may have served as a stronghold, as shown by reinforced walls and surviving cannon and cannonball remains.
 [2]

 After the destruction of Ayutthaya by the Burmese, the temple was deserted, prey for the jungle and looters for over 200 years.